BlockchainCommons/developer-web-site/_pages/envelope-usecases-assets.md

 (In the process of this adjusment, Sam also removes the salts he previously added, since eliding of the additional data is no longer an issue, and it makes the example clearer.)

-Here's what the Gordian Envelope looked like originally:
+Here's what the envelope looked like originally:
 ```
 "xpub6CiXsHfXkeXW2GBijsfihd64i8nebEWgxTxEq7j2ntT3GpyGKrP4v6dnz7ZNiZufVavY6pPwLTvdiUWSFD7tbCMpb3dvkpUq…" [
     "xprv": "xprv9yjBTn8dvGyCon7Fdr8iLV9LA6xABmnqbF2e2jKREYv4Q2e7nK4pNJKK8qrLMJNKHrNTyHUatP7TepCeTHPWv64HQShKfy6e…" [